-Use the trackpad to move the cursor and to perform a variety of Multi-Touch gestures.
+Use the trackpad to move the pointer and to perform a variety of Multi-Touch gestures.
 Unlike typical trackpads, the entire MacBook Pro trackpad is a button, and you can click anywhere on the trackpad.
-To enable gestures and set other trackpad options, choose Apple (() > System Preferences, and then click Trackpad.
+To customize your trackpad options, choose Apple (\clubsuit) > System Preferences, and then click Trackpad.